Sausage salad with rocket, apple, new potatoes and bacon, a hearty and delicious main course salad that makes a perfect light meal.

 I add fruit to a lot of my savoury salads, I love the combination of sweetness and sourness that they add.

-Salad recipes like my duck and orange salad, warm chicken and mango salad and peach and goats cheese salad really do scream about my preferences for main course salads.
+Salad recipes like my duck and orange salad, warm chicken and mango salad, gammon salad with pineapple, cod salad with orange vinaigrette and peach and goats cheese salad really do scream about my preferences for main course salads.

 The dressing for this dish is a delicious combination of olive oil, grainy mustard, cider vinegar and maple syrup.
 Combinations that are both classic and ones that pair with both apple and pork.